kylelscott/RPi-Twilio-Notification-Enabled-Security-System/README.md

 ![demo2](/demo_images/demo4.png)

-This image shows the updated room status when the intruder left my PiCamera's Field of View, as they went to the bathroom.
-The status of the room is updated in the top left corner of the window from "Occupied" to "No Intruders"
+This image shows the updated room status when the intruder left my PiCamera's Field of View (as they went to the bathroom).
+The status of the room is updated in the top left corner of the window from "Occupied" to "No Intruders".

 **Demo 7** in the *demo_images* folder shows a screenhot of the Twilio Notifications sent to my phone as the status of the room changed from "No Intruders" to "Occupied".
 Messages are sent as long as motion is detected in the room for the predefined duration.